 As indicated, eligibility for the state of Maryland Child Care Subsidy is determined by the applicants income, status and family size.
-Your local DSS office can go over this with you.
+Your local DSS office can go over this with you as well as free daycare voucher resources.
 When applying, you also need proof of your income, expenses, and other information.
 Some or all of the following needs to be provided, so be prepared.

 Bring a copy of the birth certificate and social security numbers for each child for whom you are requesting a voucher.
 This also needs to be provided for each family member, child and adult in the household.
 Maryland requires proof of income, so bring copies of pay stubs for the past four weeks.
 Also bring other income information, such as SSI and Social Security information.

-As indicated, those who apply and are seeking help need to be working, in school, or job training.
+As indicated, those who apply and are seeking financial help or free day or child care vouchers need to be working, in school, or job training.
 They also need to be in these activities a minimum number of hours per week.
 So proof of this will be required as well, such as an official school schedule showing the dates, days and hours of your school or training.